 The aquarium is comprised of three main sections and an auditorium.
 I went into the exhibit hall first, which is the most impressive building.

-This structure held over 36 different exhibits featuring all sorts of fish and other sea creatures.
+This structure had over 36 different exhibits featuring all sorts of fish and other sea creatures.
 Here are some of the highlights.

 The kelp forest section held dozens of fish and was one of the largest aquariums in the exhibit hall.

 This exhibit showed how waves interact with sea life like anemones, and it featured waves actually entering the tank.

 The jellyfish tank is always one of the most impressive areas of any aquarium, and it was here as well.
 It’s fun to see these crazy life forms swimming around in the dark water.

 The Deep Sea Fish

 This was the highlight to me; this fish was from 1,000 feet deep and had been brought up and preserved.
 It looked like a monster, and it was crazy to see.